Coises/ColumnsPlusPlus/README.md

 Columns++ is optimized for use with Elastic tabstops.
 It also works with files that use traditional, fixed tabs for alignment, or no tabs at all; however, you should ordinarily select only one column at a time in files that don't use Elastic tabstops.

 Columns++ is generally not helpful when columns do not line up visually, such as in comma-separated values files.
+However, Columns++ can convert between delimiter-separated values and tabbed presentation.

 Elastic tabstops can cause loading and editing to be slow for large files.
-By default, elastic tabstops is automatically turned off for files over 1000 KB or 5000 lines.
+Performance can be significantly improved by avoiding proportionally-spaced fonts.
+By default, Elastic tabstops is automatically turned off for files over 1000 KB or 5000 lines.
 You can change these limits.

 ## Status